Blog Menu

 But far from being deterred, Laurel embraced the challenge.
 Using her skills and experience, passion for biodiversity and multisensory approach, she has transformed the space into a sanctuary of seasonal scents, shapes and colours.

-As Outside officially opens its doors, Laurel takes us and photographer Jeremy Phillips on a wander around the grounds – reflecting on the process, what she loves about the gardens right now, and her hopes for how they’ll grow.
+As Outside emerges from winter once more, Laurel takes us on a wander around the grounds – reflecting on the process, what she loves about the gardens right now, and her hopes for how they’ll continue to grow.

-It’s gone from a bit of a quagmire to this beautifully contoured space with sweeps of grasses and shaped hedges and vertical planes with trees.
-It’s wonderful seeing how far it’s come.
+When we first started work on Outside, it was very wet and wintery, which meant we had to be quite adaptable, responding to challenges as they came up.
+It went from a bit of a quagmire to this beautifully contoured space with sweeps of grasses and shaped hedges and vertical planes with trees.

-All the plants are still quite small at the moment, but soon they’ll start growing, flowering and changing through the seasons to create this beautiful, colourful, sensory experience year-round.
+I’m thrilled that the gardens continue to grow, flower and change through the seasons to create this beautiful, colourful, sensory experience year-round.

-We’ve picked lots of blues and yellows to encourage the bees, and sown perennial and annual wildflowers to create waves of colour this year and next.
+We picked lots of blues and yellows to encourage the bees, and perennial and annual wildflowers to create waves of colour.
 We’re really thinking about the seasons through the year and how it will cycle for maximum impact.

 As well as the visual look of the space, it was important to me to incorporate other senses.
 Wherever there’s an intersection of paths, or you cross from one threshold into another, we’ve planted gorgeous scents to elevate the experience.